National Bank Financial lifts Alamos Gold Inc. [AGI] price estimate. Who else is bullish?

 Sponsored

-The results of the trading session contributed to over 6215384 shares changing hands.
-Over the past one week, the price volatility of Alamos Gold Inc. stands at 5.45% while the volatility over the past one month is 3.91%.

-The market cap for AGI stock reached $4.39 billion, with 391.79 million shares outstanding and 391.02 million shares in the current float.
-Compared to the average trading volume of 3.51M shares, AGI reached a trading volume of 6215384 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 3.58M shares, AGI reached a trading volume of 5827105 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 What do top market gurus say about Alamos Gold Inc. [AGI]?